-Business continues to boom.
-After years of record global merger and acquisition (M&A) growth, it looks like another good one for strategic expansion.
-With major deals like Charles Schwab’s announced merger with TD Ameritrade in late 2019, economists and experts seem to have consensus that while there was a small decline in total M&A from 2018—$4.1 trillion down to $4 trillion globally—momentum is strong heading into 2020.
+Coming into 2020, business continues to boom.
+After years of record global merger and acquisition (M&A) growth, it’s set to be another good one for strategic expansion.
+With major deals like Charles Schwab’s announced merger with TD Ameritrade in late 2019, economists and experts seem to have consensus that while there was a small decline in total M&A from 2018—$4.1 trillion down to $4 trillion globally—momentum has been strong heading into 2020.

 According to JP Morgan’s global co-heads of M&A, Hernan Cristerna and Chris Ventresca, the market will be active, with expectations that a more aggressive strategy will return in the future.
 That means, as companies look for new growth, gain new capabilities or enter new or unproven markets, risk of the unknown is greater.
 And that unknown is directly affected by the tricky—and vital—integration of the IT organizations.

 IT is tasked with a tall order when it comes to M&A. Along with making sure there isn’t a disruption in service to employees and customers, CIOs and IT leaders are also responsible for assessing prior due diligence as well as mitigating risk throughout the integration.

 IT must also determine the best ways to support business unit and corporate function assimilation— finance, HR, operations and more.
 Not to mention the more traditional IT management tasks, like rationalizing hardware and software, plus identifying standard applications for deployment, optimizing software licensing and ensuring compliance.